GM switches health insurance costs to union for striking workers; talks continue

 GM's workers last went out on a brief two-day strike in 2007 during contract talks.
 A more painful strike occurred in Flint, Michigan, in 1998, lasting 54 days and costing the automaker more than $2 billion.

-(Reporting by Bryan Woolston in Bowling Green, Ky.; writing and additional reporting by Ben Klayman in Detroit; Editing by Dan Grebler and Nick Zieminski)
+(Reporting by Bryan Woolston in Bowling Green, Ky.; writing and additional reporting by Ben Klayman in Detroit; Editing by Dan Grebler)

 ((benjamin.klayman@thomsonreuters.com; 313-600-2277; Reuters Messaging: benjamin.klayman.thomsonreuters.com@reuters.net))